rochacbruno/impedimenta/README.markdown

 About
 =====

-This repository is a warehouse for all the code I have ever written.
-Most of this code has been written for school assignments, but there may also be personal projects and non-critical code from work.
-There is no particular focus to this repository, nor should there be.
+This repo is a warehouse for code I've written.
+Much of it has been written for school assignment, but there's also personal projects and non-critical code from work.
+Most of this code is utter crap, and there's no guarantee about when I'll decide to do some spring cleaning.

+There is no particular focus to this repo, nor should there be.